acrosatto/acrosatto/README.md

 <h1 align="center">Hi!
 Welcome to my GitHub 😉</h1>
 <h3 align="center">My name is Ana Crosatto and I'm passionate about technology, neuroscience, astronomy and life in general.
 I have been learning programming since January 2022!
-I have travelled the world and lived in amazing places.
+I have traveled the world and lived in amazing places.
 I am originally from Argentina.
 I lived some time in Verona (Italy), around 10 years in London(UK) and now I'm living in Curitiba, Brazil.
 Spanish is my native language.
 I also speak fluently Portuguese and English.</h3>

-- 🌱 I’m currently learning **pygame and Tkinter**
+- 🌱 Currently learning:
+- Data Analysis in Python, Dataquest.io
+- Computer Science degree, Descomplica

 <h3 align="left">Connect with me:</h3>
 <p align="left">